CamaroCorp/UCSC-C.S.-Scheduler/README.md

-# website
+# Schededular
-This will be a webapp
+This will be a shcedular for computer science classes in UCSC